 Your loved one will have several hours per day where they have free time or time to attend classes such as yoga that will help them to practice mindfulness while also strengthening their bodies.
 During these periods of free time, your loved one is free to call you.

-During your loved one’s time in treatment, they will work to create an aftercare plan so that both they and you know what to steps to take when they come home.
+During your loved one’s time in drug and alcohol treatment, they will work to create an aftercare plan so that both they and you know what steps to take when they come home.